Launde Woods

 Access

 The reserves are situated between Launde and Loddington, in east Leicestershire.
-From the Tilton to Oakham road take any of several roads signposted to Launde.
-Continue through Launde park with the Abbey on your left, stopping at the top of the hill where a public footpath is signposted to the right and a bridle way to the left.
+On the road between Tilton on the Hill and Oakham, take any of several roads signposted to Launde.
+Continue through Launde park with the Abbey on your left, to the top of the hill and pass over the cattle grid.

 Waterproof footwear is always recommended.